Robinpig/Note/docs/CS/OS/Linux/TCP/Connection_Setup.md

 Finally, we will see how the established connections are taken off the accept queue by making accept() call.
 Similarly, we will see how the client generates a connection request to the server (sends SYN segment to the listening server).

-In this chapter we will not cover the IP and link layer details (which will be discussed in later chapters) but will surely cover everything that is associated with the client – server connection setup in the kernel.
+We will not cover the IP and link layer details but will surely cover everything that is associated with the client – server connection setup in the kernel.